Coventry–Leamington line: The line today

+After the Berkswell connection was lifted, it was redeveloped into a walkway called the Kenilworth Greenway Project.
+However, part of this route is now closed to the public as it will eventually become part of HS2's Burton Green Tunnel.
+Once the tunnel is complete, the Greenway will be restored with new paths and planting.

 Proposed development

-In July 2019 Warwickshire County Council put forward proposals for six new stations in the county, one of these would be a new station on the Coventry–Leamington line, in between Coventry and Kenilworth which would serve south Coventry and the University of Warwick.
+In July 2019 Warwickshire County Council put forward proposals for six new stations in the county; one of these would be a new station on the Coventry–Leamington line, in between Coventry and Kenilworth which would serve south Coventry and the University of Warwick.
 If the plans go ahead this would happen between 2026 and 2033.

-In April 2022, the bridge over Rugby Road in Leamington Spa will be replaced.
-The current bridge has a 20 mph speed limit due to its poor condition.
+In April 2022, the bridge over Rugby Road in Leamington Spa was replaced.
+The then-current bridge had a 20 mph speed limit due to its poor condition.